mark-claypool/names-n-pics/README.md

 a name.
 This may be useful for, say, learning the names of students in a class.

-Following these instructions requires the tools:

-- Workday (to get the classlist, PDF and Excel)
+Besides needing Workday to get the classlist (PDF and Excel), the following tools are required:

 - pdfimages (to extract the images from the PDF)
-- bash (to run the script)
 - xlsx2csv (to convert the Excel file to csv)
+- csvformat (to convert csv to tsv)
 - Latex caption package (for aligning figures, 3 per row)
 - Latex subcaption package (for centering names on figures)
 - convert (from ImageMagick, for padding figures that are narrow)
 - pandoc (for converting markdown to PDF)

-It's been tested on Linux (Ubuntu).

-Tip: on Linux Unbutu, the following commands will install everything
+Tip: for Linux Ubuntu, the following commands will install everything
 needed:

 ```